 Key takeaways

 If you’re tired of paying high interest rates on your credit card debt, a balance transfer credit card could be a powerful solution.
-Balance transfer cards allow you to move debt that is subject to a high APR to a new card with an introductory 0 percent APR.
+Balance transfer cards allow you to move debt that is subject to a high annual percentage rate (APR) to a new card with an introductory 0 percent APR.

-But credit card debt isn’t the only debt that you can transfer to other credit cards.
-Many card issuers allow you to transfer auto, personal, home equity and student loan debt, too.
+However, credit card debt isn’t the only debt that you can transfer to other credit cards.
+Many card issuers allow you to transfer personal loans, as well as auto, home equity loans and student loan debt, too.
 Doing so could help you save thousands of dollars in interest.
 But if you can’t pay off that debt before those introductory offers end, you could face even higher interest payments.

 This is why anyone considering transferring large chunks of debt to credit cards should take the time to craft a plan for how they’ll pay them off.
-Here’s what you need to know about the types of debt you can transfer to a credit card and how to set yourself up for success with a payment plan.
+Here’s what you need to know about the types of debt you can transfer to a credit card, as well as how to set yourself up for success with a payment plan.

 Acceptable debts you can transfer to a credit card